Understand your company's position and learn more about the options available

 Other people and associates may become involved if you request that they act on your behalf – they would also potentially become liable for company debts and face disqualification and prosecution themselves.
 This is also the case for the officers of a corporation if one of the directors has been disqualified, and they act on his or her instructions/behalf.

-During formal insolvency proceedings, a report is sent to the Secretary of State detailing the conduct of all directors who were in place during the previous three years.
+As part of both voluntary and compulsory liquidation proceedings, an investigation is conducted by the appointed insolvency practitioner and a follow-up report sent to the Secretary of State detailing the conduct of all directors who were in place during the previous three years.
 The Insolvency Service acts on behalf of the Secretary of State, and they ultimately decide whether it is in the public interest to begin further investigations into the actions of individual directors.

 If you are in line for investigation, the Insolvency Service will contact you for more details about your actions, and an explanation as to why you acted as you did.
-If they decide to pursue a disqualification order, they have a period of up to two years in which to apply.
+If they decide to pursue a disqualification order, they have a period of up to two years in which to apply for this.

-You are allowed to apply through the courts to become a director again if the need is urgent, but measures may be put in place to protect the public and restrict your powers in these instances.
+You are allowed to apply through the courts to become a director again if there are circumstances which justify this, but measures may be put in place to protect the public and restrict your powers in these instances.